INFORMSJoC/2024.0546/src/Comp/LinTP/readme.md

 # Manual for LinTP
 LinTP is the algorithm of Herings & Zhan (2024) that computes pairwise stable networks in problems of mixed extension where agents all have multi-linear utility functions.
-Herings & Zhan (2024) establish the equivalence between pairwise stable networks and Nash equilibria of certain noncooperative games.
-They then apply the linear tracing procedure of Harsanyi & Selten (1988) to select and compute the pairwise stable networks.

 In this folder, we show our implementation of LinTP and distribute it along with our algorithm LogTP.
-LinTP is similar to LogTPc since it also applies a predictor-corrector method to numerically trace a homotopy path.
-However, their paths are determined by a different homotopy system.
+Both LinTP and LogTP use the predictor-corrector method to numerically trace the homotopy paths.
+However, their paths are determined by different homotopy systems.

-We compare LinTP with our algorithm LogTP in Section 5.3 of our paper on a connections model of Jackson & Wolinsky (1996).
+We compare LinTP with LogTP, more precisely LogTPm, in Section 5.3 of the paper on a connections model of Jackson & Wolinsky (1996).

 # Technical details
 - `main.m`: the main program of LinTP, including the parameter settings and the